tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 ### Resuming a paused sequence

 To resume a paused sequence, `SequencerService` provides `resume` method which returns `Promise<PauseResponse>`.
-If sequencer is in `Inprogress` state, an `Ok` response gets returned.
+If sequencer is in `Running` state, an `Ok` response gets returned.
 Otherwise, an `Unhandled` response gets returned.

 Type definitions for `resume` method used can be found @extref[here](ts-docs:interfaces/clients.sequencerservice.html#resume)